indexdata/folio-import/doc/migration_process.md

 node downloadRefData.js ../stc/all-ref
 ```

-At localhost, ensure up-to-date mapping tables for locations, mtypes and statuses in TSV format.
+At localhost, ensure up-to-date mapping tables for locations, mtypes, and groups in TSV format.
 Ensure up-to-date with the customer implementation spreadsheet.
 Download each relevant worksheet and diff with those at `stc/etc/*.tsv` files.
 Commit.

 ## Clean the system

-The system is then wiped out to prepare for the next dry-run.
+The FOLIO system is then wiped out to prepare for the next dry-run.
 See spreadsheet "STC Dry Run Tasks".

 ## Reload reference data